 Echoing the sentiments of everybody who's heard this album, my heart goes out to Nick Cave.
 I'm not familiar with a set of songs that explore the anguish of grief to the extent that Skeleton Tree does.
 Nick's voice is just so vulnerable throughout, and the band complements him perfectly with drones and arrangements that range from murky to ethereal.
 "Girl in Amber," in particular, gives me chills every time.

 Well, this didn't end up being Lulu 2.
-Not sure why people thought it would be, seeing as Mark Kozelek's early work with the Red House Painters heavily influenced the melancholic type of post-rock Jesu specializes in.
+Not sure why people thought it would be, seeing as Mark Kozelek's early work with the Red House Painters was foundational to the melancholic type of post-rock Jesu specializes in.
 Also, Lulu's an awesome album anyway, but I'm getting off track.
 Of all the Koz's collaborations, I'm glad this is the one that's getting a follow-up.
 Mark does well to match the energy of Justin's instrumentals and I consider the track "America's Most Wanted" to be the high-water mark of his diaristic songwriting process.
 My only gripe is that the electronic numbers slightly pale in comparison to the ones that rock, but judging from the new singles, it does sound as though the beats will have a bit more character on the sequel.
 I enjoy those tracks' off-color subject matters as well, so my hopes for the Koz's 2017 output couldn't be higher.

 Going into Plastic House on Base of Sky, I was close to becoming the chamber jazz equivalent of those sad "go back to metal" Kayo Dot fans.
 Coffins on Io was a little all over the place and probably my least favorite Toby Driver-related project to date.
 Thankfully, PHOBOS's aesthetic is way more consistent, and while the synthetic direction is a major change of pace for the band, the progressive and dense compositions still scream Toby Driver.
 I actually hope he keeps listening to those anime soundtracks; wouldn't mind more like this.